PolicyBrief

 IN COMMITTEE

-Authorizes the establishment of the Fire Island AIDS Memorial within Fire Island National Seashore to honor and remember residents who suffered and died from AIDS.
+This Act authorizes the establishment of the privately funded Fire Island AIDS Memorial within the Fire Island National Seashore to honor those lost to the epidemic and educate future generations.

 Kirsten Gillibrand